Arthur Peppercorn: Locomotives

 The real strength of the A1 and A2 classes lay in their reliability.
 By carefully incorporating the best of Gresley and Thompson design, as well as ideas of his own, Peppercorn had produced two masterpieces of durability and low service cost.
 Five of the A1s had roller bearings fitted throughout, and they regularly covered 150,000 miles between intermediate overhauls.
-Even the plain bearing A1s were capable of 90,000 miles between overhauls, and no other express passenger locomotive class in the UK could do no more than 80,000.
+Even the plain bearing A1s were capable of 90,000 miles between overhauls, and no other express passenger locomotive class in the UK could do more than 80,000.
 The first of his A2 engines had single chimneys, and when fitted with self-cleaning smoke-boxes experienced steaming problems which took some time to resolve.
 Changing to double blast-pipe resolved much of the issues, though some of the A2s retained single chimney without self-cleaning apparatus.
 The A1s, being built afterwards, and incorporating the lessons learned, featured the double blast-pipe and chimney from new.

 These were known as some of the best British steam locomotives ever in service.
 The A2s were particularly powerful, and finally produced the answer to the heavy services on the Edinburgh to Aberdeen Line which had blighted both Gresley (P2 Class- too long a rigid wheelbase) and Thompson (A2/2 and A2/3- both lacking adhesion).
 Upon nationalisation and the creation of British Railways, Peppercorn continued in essentially the same job, now titled "Chief Mechanical Engineer, Eastern and North Eastern Regions".
-He retired at the end of 1949, two years after nationalisation: he was Chief Mechanical Engineer for three and a half years.
+He retired at the end of 1949, one year after nationalisation: he was Chief Mechanical Engineer for three and a half years.